-Vacation Storage
+Vacation/Storage

-Anytime you store your vehicle, or keep it out of service (i.e. vacation) for two weeks or more, run the air conditioning system at idle for about five minutes in the fresh air and high blower setting.
+Any time you store your vehicle or keep it out of service (i.e., vacation) for two weeks or more, run the air conditioning system at idle for about five minutes in fresh air with the blower setting in high.
 This will ensure adequate system lubrication to minimize the possibility of compressor damage when the system is started again.